ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

     [gtf]
         Calculate the number of reads that map within the coding regions of each gene.
-If [-norm] is given, an RPKM calculation is also performed, yielding the normalized RPKM value for each gene.
+If [-norm] is given, an FPKM calculation is also performed, yielding the normalized FPKM value for each gene.

         For paired-end reads, each read will only count once for each gene.

         Requires: GTF file
-        Calculates: # reads, RPKM, coverage
+        Calculates: # reads, FPKM, coverage

     [exon]